retrosnob/retrosnob.github.io/pythonbook.md

 `print("Fred is" + str(age) + "years old.")`
 > Fred is15years old.

+This works ok but we forgot to add spaces where we needed them.

+---
+`print("Fred is " + str(age) + " years old.")`
+> Fred is 15 years old.

-This works ok because we have converted the integer to a string using the `str` function before we concatenated it. **This is used in the GCSE and *must* be used when the question tells you to use concatenation.**
+This works ok (same as above but with spaces) because we have converted the integer to a string using the `str` function before we concatenated it. **This is used in the GCSE and *must* be used when the question tells you to use concatenation.**

 ---
 `print("Fred is {} years old.".format(age)`